-Frequency Percentage %
+Ceader Frequency Percentage %

-20 40%
+white 20 40%

-30 60%
+Female 30 60%

 50 100%

-30

-It is evident from Table 1 that the majority of the respondents were female taking the highest percentage of 30(60%) and male taking 20(40%).
+this evident from Table 1 that the majority of the respondents were female taking the highest percentage of 30(60%) and male taking 20(40%).
 This implies that UWESO employees are mainly female since the organization was formed to empower women to support orphans.